Dioptas/Dioptas/Documentation/calibration.rst

     Peak Selection Options

-By default automatic peak search is selected, which tries to automatically find peaks on a certain ring.
-To search on the first on it with the left mouse button.
-If the peak search was successful it should like this:
+By default automatic peak search is selected, which tries to automatically find peaks on a clicked ring.
+To search on the first ring please click on it with the left mouse button.
+If the peak search was successful it should look like
+this:

 .. figure:: images/peak_selection2.png
     :align:  center

     LaB\ :sub:`6` \  2D diffraction image with the first ring selected.

-If the default automatic peak searching fails (if it does select other peaks in addition to the first diffraction ring) there are several options:
+If the automatic peak searching fails (if it does select other peaks in addition to the first diffraction ring) there are several options:

 * perform the automatic peak search on a different ring.